 Set up delivery settings

-A custom icon for Merchant Center Classic Article Header.
+A custom icon for Merchant Center Classic article header.

 Set up your delivery costs based on how you charge for delivery.
 The costs that you submit to Merchant Center must match the costs that you charge on your website.
 If you can't match the cost exactly, overestimate the figures that you submit to Merchant Center.
-Keep in mind that customers will consider these costs and delivery speed when deciding whether to click on your product.
+Bear in mind that customers will consider these costs and the delivery speed when deciding whether to click on your product.

-Learn more about how delivery settings work and when to use them
+Learn more about how delivery settings work and when to use them.

 For subtitles in your language, turn on YouTube captions.
 Select the settings icon Image of YouTube settings icon at the bottom of the video player, then select 'Subtitles/CC' and choose your language.